wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 current invocation.
 The field `d->rehashidx` stores the next index of the bucket to be rehashed and is hence incremented for every rehashed bucket.

+Rehashing is completed when `d->ht_used` for the first table drop to zero.
+In this case, the second hash table is moved to the first table's slot, and the first table is deallocated by calling `zfree()`.
+Field `d->rehashidx` is also reset to `-1` such that no rehashing will be attempted.

 ### Disabling Persistence